smeup/ketchup/packages/ketchup/README.md

 and is referred as a global component change if no `internal-component` has been specified.

+## Instructions

+During development, there is an incorporated minimal showcase used for test inside this package.

+Running `npm run start` compiles and shows this showcase.

+If you want to test the showcase inside a browser which do not fully support web components natively, you can run `npm run start--es5` to compile components into an ECMAScript 5 compatible version.

 ## Issues to check

 ##### Problem with classes on older browsers